brson/rust-infra/README.md

 * [Automation metabug](https://github.com/rust-lang/rust/issues/17356).
 The evergrowing list of things to do.
 * [rust-admin](https://github.com/brson/rust-admin).
 Old information, sometimes still worth looking at.
 This repo is private because it contains secrets.
 * [AWS console](https://console.aws.amazon.com/console/).
 Login page for AWS.
 * [play.rust-lang.org](https://play.rust-lang.org/).
 Our online Rust evaluator.
-It has a cross-site API so that it can be used by other projects, e.g. rust-by-example let's all examples be evaluated on play.rlo.
+It has a cross-site API so that it can be used by other projects, e.g. rust-by-example lets all examples be evaluated on play.rlo.
 * [rustup.sh](http://github.com/rust-lang/rustup).
 A script commonly used to download the compiler from release channels.
 It interprets the metadata uploaded by the distribution builders.
 * [rust-packaging](https://github.com/rust-lang/rust-packaging) - The script run by the 'dist-packaging' builders to produce the final Rust builds in a variety of packaging formats.
 * [playpen](https://github.com/rust-lang/rust-playpen) - The code that runs play.rust-lang.org.